puppetlabs/puppetlabs-postgresql/README.md

 ### Manage remote users, roles, and permissions

-Remote SQL objects are managed using the same Puppet resources as local SQL objects, along with a [`connect_settings`](#connect_settings) hash.
+Remote SQL objects are managed using the same Puppet resources as local SQL objects, along with a `$connect_settings` hash.
 This provides control over how Puppet connects to the remote Postgres instances and which version is used for generating SQL commands.

-The `connect_settings` hash can contain environment variables to control Postgres client connections, such as 'PGHOST', 'PGPORT', 'PGPASSWORD', and 'PGSSLKEY'.
-See the [PostgreSQL Environment Variables](http://www.postgresql.org/docs/9.4/static/libpq-envars.html)  documentation for a complete list of variables.
+The `connect_settings` hash can contain environment variables to control Postgres client connections, such as 'PGHOST', 'PGPORT', 'PGPASSWORD', 'PGUSER' and 'PGSSLKEY'.
+See the [PostgreSQL Environment Variables](https://www.postgresql.org/docs/current/libpq-envars.html)  documentation for a complete list of variables.

 Additionally, you can specify the target database version with the special value of 'DBVERSION'.
-If the `connect_settings` hash is omitted or empty, then Puppet connects to the local PostgreSQL instance.
+If the `$connect_settings` hash is omitted or empty, then Puppet connects to the local PostgreSQL instance.

+**The $connect_settings hash has priority over the explicit variables like $port and $user**

+When a user provides only the `$port` parameter to a resource and no `$connect_settings`, `$port` will be used.
+When `$connect_settings` contains `PGPORT` and `$port` is set, `$connect_settings['PGPORT']` will be used.

 You can provide a `connect_settings` hash for each of the Puppet resources, or you can set a default `connect_settings` hash in `postgresql::globals`.
 Configuring `connect_settings` per resource allows SQL objects to be created on multiple databases by multiple users.